Game Day Central

 Southern California Fan Code of Conduct

-The College Football Playoff Semifinal at the Rose Bowl Game presented by Northwestern Mutual, the Rose Bowl Stadium and the Los Angeles Sports Council support the area’s outstanding collegiate and professional sports teams.
+The Rose Bowl Game presented by Northwestern Mutual, the Rose Bowl Stadium and the Los Angeles Sports Council support the area’s outstanding collegiate and professional sports teams.
 In order to ensure a safe and celebratory environment, we ask that fans refrain from the following behavior at all events:

 - Profanity or other offensive language, whether spoken or appearing on apparel

 - Smoking, which is prohibited in the stadium

 - Intoxication or excessive alcohol consumption